haglobah/manzanit0.github.io/_posts/2019-05-21-understanding-genservers.md

 ```

 As you can see, `spawn/1` returns a process identifier (PID).
 Spawned processes usually execute the function
 we have provided them with and then exit, so it's most likely dead.
-Take into account that wee can also spawn
+Take into account that we can also spawn
 processes with functions from already existing modules with `spawn/4`, but we'll check it out later in the examples.

-Furthermore, in order for processes to comunicate Elixir provides us with the [`send/3`](https://hexdocs.pm/elixir/Process.html#send/3)
+Furthermore, in order for processes to communicate Elixir provides us with the [`send/3`](https://hexdocs.pm/elixir/Process.html#send/3)
 and [`receive/1`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#receive/1). `send/3` allows us to send a
-message to any process, given that we know it's PID, and receive intercepts all the messages in the current process.
+message to any process, given that we know its PID, and receive intercepts of all the messages in the current process.
 Check out this example:

 ```Elixir